AA-ISRI | Aug. 15-19, 2022 | Chicago, IL

 Applications for AA-ISRI are now closed.
 Notification emails will be sent in May 2022.

-Applications will be reviewed from early-stage investigators, defined as those who completed their terminal research degree (Ph.D., Dr.PH., M.D. or other doctoral level degree) or end of post-graduate clinical training (whichever date is later) within the past 10 years, and who have not previously competed successfully as a principal investigator for a substantial independent research award.
+Applications will be reviewed from early-stage investigators, defined as those who completed their terminal research degree (Ph.D., Dr.PH., M.D. or other doctoral-level degree) or completed their post-graduate clinical training before this program starts in August and within the past 10 years.
+Applicants should not have previously competed successfully as a principal investigator for a substantial independent research award.
 The doctoral degree may be in social, medical, behavioral sciences or public health.
 Applicants must be U.S. citizens, non-citizen nationals or lawfully admitted for permanent residence.
 Applicants from diverse backgrounds, including individuals from underrepresented racial and ethnic groups, individuals with disabilities and women are always encouraged to apply.

-Applicants must specify one of the two offered training tracks (psychosocial or public health).
+Applicants must specify one of the two offered training tracks (public health or psychosocial).
 The application requirements include:

 Applications will be reviewed by an AA-ISRI Selection Committee, comprised of AA-ISRI faculty and convened yearly only for the purpose of applicant selection.
 Participants will be evaluated based on the following criteria:

 Twenty-four AA-ISRI awardees (12 per each track) will be named in each year.
-Applications closed on April 8, 2021 and notification emails will be sent in early May 2021.
+Applications closed on March 11, 2022 at 11:59 p.m CST and notification emails will be sent in May 2022.
 Expenses for airfare, accommodations, most meals, local transportation and any course materials will be covered.